 Unfortunately, searching for

 mac Blu-ray player online gets you a lot of highly suspect sites with creatively translated English, each pitching their own totally not-at-all-questionable video player that may or may not actually play Blu-ray discs.
-But there are a few options respectable enough to make it into the Mac App Store.
-We'll discuss those in a moment, but first, let's talk about another app that sounds like a good idea, but really isn't.
+But there are a few options respectable enough to make it into the Mac App Store -- and an even better one that's (mostly) free.

-The two currently available Mac Blu-ray apps come from Chinese companies.
+The App Store's two Mac Blu-ray apps come from Chinese companies.
 Shenzhen-based Leawo's is by far the cheaper – as in, it's free – and while it's perfectly adequate, you definitely get what you pay for.

 I tested Leawo's player with a selection of discs from every major studio (plus Criterion, for you cinephiles out there), ranging from titles I bought back in 2009 to discs released in 2018.
 They all played just fine, with a crisp picture and clear sound.
 Leawo's menus let me easily switch audio and subtitle tracks, and jump between different video files on the disc with a Playlist option.
 And unlike hardware Blu-ray players, it's not region-locked, so you can watch discs from all over the world.

 But bones don't get much barer than Leawo's offering.
 It doesn't support Blu-ray menus at all; if you want to view special features, you'll need to guess at their location from the Playlist menu.
 If you're dying to watch, say, The Sound of Music's pop-over interactive commentary with sing-along mode, Leawo's app will not be one of your favorite things.

 The app takes a solid minute (I timed it) just to load a disc, a process that requires multiple un-intuitive menu clicks, and whoever ported it into Mac didn't bother to change the drab Windows-like interface.